-Cuisine classifiers 2
+Cuisine Classifiers 2

-In this second classification lesson, you will explore more ways to classify numeric data.
-You will also learn about the ramifications for choosing one over the other.
+In this second Classification lesson, you will explore more ways to classify numeric data, and the ramifications for choosing one over the other.

-We assume that you have completed the previous lessons and have a cleaned dataset in your data folder called cleaned_cuisine.csv in the root of this 4-lesson folder.
+We assume that you have completed the previous lessons and have a cleaned dataset in your data folder called cleaned\cuisine.csv in the root of this 4-lesson folder.